indrajitsahu/Random-Video-Calling-App-FullHD/README.md

 - Admob Reward Ads Integration
 - Animation from lottiefiles.com
 - Video coins system (per video call costs you 5 coins)
-- Automatic room creation for a new video call in the database where the two peer will connect
+- Automatic room creation for a new video call in the database where the two peers will connect
 - Firebase Authentication Integration